buames/typesettings-js/README.md

 // Type the `cssFn` and the ResultType(s) of `fonts` and `fontFace` generate<StyledCssFn>(typesettings, {
   cssFn: css,
-  fontStyles: {
+  fontStyles: <CustomFontStyles>{
                                 ^ Argument of type 'WebkitFontSmoothing: 'antialiased';' is not assignable [...]
     WebkitFontSmoothing: 'antialiased' // WebkitFontSmoothing is not a valid csstype property },
-  fontFaceStyles: <MyFontFaceStyles>{
+  fontFaceStyles: <CustomFontFaceStyles>{
                                         ^ Argument of type 'WebkitFontSmoothing: 'antialiaseddddd';' is not assignable [...]
     WebkitFontSmoothing: 'antialiaseddddd' // Mispelling error },
 })